meshtastic/meshtastic/docs/software/device/remote-hardware-service.md

 The procedure using the python command line tool is:

 1. Connect local device via USB
-2. Create a GPIO channel
+2. Create a gpio channel
     ```bash
     meshtastic --ch-add gpio
     ```